 Friday, March 5, 2010

 I thought I'd share with you one of my favorite techniques.
-Instead of starting every project with a chain strip, using a "foundationless" stitch can speed up the start of your project and allow for more stretch than a starting chain would.
+Instead of starting every project with a chain strip, using a foundation stitch can speed up the start of your project and allow for more stretch than a starting chain would.

-Start with a Ch 3.
+Start with a Ch 3 (this chain 3 counts as your first DC stitch).
 YO, insert hook into the first Ch, YO and pull through.
-YO and pull through one loop to create the base chain (3 loops remain on hook).
+YO and pull through one loop to create the "base chain" (3 loops remain on hook).
+Now work a DC as normal - YO and pull through 2 loops, YO and pull through last 2 loops.

-5 comments:
+25 comments:

 Krystyn/KameKnits said...